QUESTION 1. (Actually a whole series of related questions)

 This service will include standard definition (SD) and high definition (HD) programs.

-Freesat is a new UK service and have a new dedicated electronic program guide (EPG) that is only suitable for
+Freesat is a new UK service and has a new dedicated electronic program guide (EPG) that is only applicable

 The EPG details program listings in advance and is considerably more detailed than in free to air, or CI, SD and HD